Learning general and distinctive 3D local deep descriptors for point cloud registration: Related work

-\emph{Handcrafted two-stage methods} aim to compute descriptors by decomposing the computation of the descriptor into the estimation of a local reference frame (LRF), typically computed using points belonging to the patch, and the formulation of a compact representation that encodes the geometric properties of these points represented with respect to their LRF.
-This category includes the Intrinsic Shape Signatures (ISS) descriptor that use the eigenvalue decomposition of a weighted covariance matrix to estimate the LRF \cite{Zhong2009}.
-The covariance matrix is obtained by aggregating the contribution of points in the neighbourhood of the patch centroid.
+\emph{Handcrafted LRF-based methods} aim to compute a descriptor by firstly estimating a LRF, typically using the points of the patch, and secondly by building a compact representation that encodes the geometric properties of these points transformed by their LRF.
+This category includes the Intrinsic Shape Signatures (ISS) descriptor that is computed as a weighted covariance matrix that aggregates the geometric properties of points within the patch.
 The weights penalise distant points from the centroid.
-The ISS descriptor is built using the occupational histogram of a spherical neighbourhood with a predefined radius around the centroid.
-Similarly to ISS, the Signature of Histograms of Orientations (SHOT) descriptor computes the LRF through the eigenvalue decomposition of the covariance matrix to find two orthogonal axes \cite{Salti2014}.
-Unlike ISS, SHOT employs an ad-hoc strategy to disambiguate the sign of these axes based on the geometric structure of the points belonging to the patch.
-The third axis is the the result of the cross product between the other two axes.
-SHOT computes the descriptor as a combination of the occupational histogram and of the geometric properties of the points relative to the centroid of the patch.
-To produce a LRF with higher robustness to clutter, the Triple Orthogonal Local Depth Images (TOLDI) descriptor extends SHOT by introducing a weighted aggregation of the points \cite{Yang2016}.
-TOLDI is then constructed by building image histograms from the result of the projections of the points on the three planes defined by the LRF axes.
-Unlike, ISS, SHOT and TOLDI, the Rotational Projection Statistics (RoPS) \cite{Guo2013} descriptor is computed by projecting the points transformed by its LRF onto 2D planes and by calculating a set of geometric statistics, such as low-order central moments and entropy, from the distributions of these projected points.
-RoPS' LRF uses the local point connectivity information to calculate the eigenvalue decomposition on the scatter matrix.
+The LRF is obtained through the eigenvalue decomposition of this covariance matrix \cite{Zhong2009}.
+ISS is then built using the occupational histogram of a spherical neighbourhood with a predefined radius around the centroid.
+The Signature of Histograms of Orientations (SHOT) descriptor defines the LRF as the eigenvalue decomposition of the covariance matrix to find two orthogonal axes \cite{Salti2014}.
+Unlike ISS, SHOT disambiguates the sign of these axes based on the geometric structure of the patch.
+The third axis is the cross product between these two axes.
+SHOT is then built as a combination of an occupational histogram and of the relative geometric properties within the patch.
+To improve robustness to clutter, the Triple Orthogonal Local Depth Images (TOLDI) descriptor extends SHOT's LRF by introducing a weighted aggregation of the points \cite{Yang2016}.
+Points are projected on the three 2D planes defined by its LRF, and the TOLDI descriptor is then built as the 2D histograms of the projections.
+Similary to ISS, SHOT and TOLDI, the Rotational Projection Statistics (RoPS) \cite{Guo2013} descriptor uses a covariance matrix to define its LRF, but based on the local connectivity of the points.
+Points are then projected on the 2D planes defined by its LRF, and the descriptor is built using low-order central moments and entropy of these points.